Legendary manager Sir Alex Ferguson once claimed: “attack wins you games, defence wins you titles”.

 Lampard had given the Blues a half-time lead before Papa Bouba Diop unleashed a rocket of a volley to level the scores after the break — a hallmark of the Senegalese midfielder’s game at the time.

-Once again, it was a remarkable moment that saw the Blues concede but, in keeping with their resilience that season, they were back ahead within two minutes thanks to a fantastic solo goal from Arjen Robben.
+Once again, it was a remarkable moment that saw the Blues concede.
+But, in keeping with their resilience that season, they were back ahead within two minutes thanks to Arjen Robben’s fantastic solo goal.
 Mourinho‘s side predictably asserted their dominance from there to return to the top of the table.

-It took until the 14th game of the season for Chelsea to concede more than once in a single game, throwing away a two-goal lead to draw 2-2 at home against Bolton Wanderers.
+It took until the 14th game of the season for Chelsea to concede more than once in a single game.
+The Blues threw away a two-goal lead to draw 2-2 at home against Bolton Wanderers.

-Duff and Tiago had put the Blues firmly in control but in typical style, Kevin Davies headed Sam Allardyce’s men back into contention after Radhi Jaidi (more on him later) had flicked on a Wanderers free-kick.
+Duff and Tiago had put the Blues firmly in control.
+But, in typical style, Kevin Davies headed Sam Allardyce’s men back into contention after Radhi Jaidi (more on him later) had flicked on a free-kick.

 This was perhaps the first goal Chelsea had conceded all season where Mourinho would be truly displeased with his defence.

-This time, Davies played the role of supplier, heading down a lofted Bruno N’Gotty free-kick right into the path of Jaidi.
+This time, Davies played the role of supplier.
+He headed down a lofted Bruno N’Gotty free-kick right into the path of Jaidi.
 The Tunisian needed no second invitation to rifle home, low beyond Cech’s left-hand side.

-Despite trying to see the game out and having the likes of Glen Johnson, Wayne Bridge and Scott Parker available to him on the bench, Mourinho decided against using substitutes in this match — perhaps a deciding factor in letting this lead slip so late on.
+Despite trying to see the game out and having the likes of Glen Johnson, Wayne Bridge and Scott Parker available to him on the bench, Mourinho decided against using substitutes in this match.
+It was perhaps a deciding factor in letting this lead slip so late on.

 Chelsea once again recovered from disappointment, crushing Charlton Athletic and Newcastle United 4-0 following the 2-2 draw with Bolton.
 However, up next was fierce rivals and defending champions Arsenal at Highbury.

-It took all of two minutes for Thierry Henry to put the Gunners in front, with the Frenchman sweeping home in style with his left foot after exchanging a headed one-two with forward partner, Jose Antonio Reyes, even beating Carvalho in the air.
+It took all of two minutes for Thierry Henry to put Arsenal in front.
+The Frenchman swept home in style with his left foot after exchanging a headed one-two with Jose Antonio Reyes.
+He even beat Carvalho in the air.

-Terry equalised in the 17th minute for Chelsea but Arsenal once again found them ahead just before the half-hour mark.
+Terry equalised for Chelsea in the 17th minute but Arsenal once again found themselves ahead just before the half-hour mark.
 Predictably, Henry was again the man to deliver, although this time in much more controversial fashion.

-Robert Pires picked up the ball midway inside the Chelsea half and charged between Lampard and Claude Makelele before being brought to the ground on the edge of the box.
+Robert Pires picked up the ball midway inside the Chelsea half and charged between Lampard and Claude Makelele before being brought down on the edge of the box.
 However, upon closer inspection, the Chelsea midfielders appeared to make little to no contact with the Arsenal winger.

 With Cech still organising his wall, Henry used the initiative which served him so well throughout his career to take the free-kick quickly, catching the Chelsea ‘keeper out at the opposite post.